 I was happy to run across a post from a fellow farmer in the area that uses roosters and hens on his 7 acre farm as natural bug control.
 I contacted him and he agreed to take Dali.
 I was happy with this opportunity to give Dali a better, more natural life with freedom from a collar and no crowing issues.
 He will be living a free life as a member of a bug control unit.
 He will be with other roosters who can teach him some manners that he lacks at this time.

 He went to his new home on August 1st.
 His new flock tender was so enamored with his he asked me if I would consider trading Clarabelle (my WFBS hen ) so that he could breed them.
 I had to decline the trade as Clarabelle is a member of our family.
 Dali may miss his hens and they may miss him too in the beginning, but I'm sure they will all survive this change.
 I think they will all be better off in the end as a result of it.
-I know Tim and I will rest easier knowing the collar is not going to get too tight and hurt him.
-We also know that our neighbors will continue to enjoy having our fresh eggs delivered to their doors without the risk of wake up calls.
+I know I will rest easier knowing the collar is not going to get too tight and hurt him.
+Our neighbors will continue to enjoy having our fresh eggs delivered to their doors without the risk of wake up calls.

 I have received photos of Dali at his new home with his new flock and he looks happy!
 I am glad to have had him long enough to see his amazing face develop and have some very memorable times with hm.
 I have done several paintings of him and the experience of raising him is not one I will forget.